Eddie Jobson

-Edwin "Eddie" Jobson (born 28 April 1955) is an English musician noted for his use of synthesizers.
-He has been a member of several progressive rock bands, including Curved Air, Roxy Music, U.K. and Jethro Tull.
+Edwin Jobson (born 28 April 1955) is an English musician who has been a member of several rock bands including Curved Air, Roxy Music, U.K., and Jethro Tull.
 He was also part of Frank Zappa's band in 1976–77.
-Aside from his keyboard work Jobson has also gained acclaim for his violin playing.
+Noted for his keyboard work, Jobson has also gained acclaim for his violin playing.
 He won the Lifetime Achievement Award at the 2017 Progressive Music Awards.
 In March 2019 Jobson was inducted into the Rock and Roll Hall of Fame as a member of Roxy Music.

 Early years

 Jobson was born Edwin Jobson in Billingham, Stockton-on-Tees, England on 28 April 1955.
-He started to learn piano at age 7, and added violin when he was 8 - he received a Diploma of Distinction from the Royal Academy of Music at the same age, and was playing in an orchestra at 12.
+He started to learn piano at age seven, and added violin when he was eight - he received a Diploma of Distinction from the Royal Academy of Music at the same age, and was playing in an orchestra at 12.
 At 16 he applied to study at the Royal Academy, but was denied a place because of his age, so he joined local band Fat Grapple instead.
 When he was 17 in 1972, Fat Grapple supported Curved Air, and shortly afterwards Jobson replaced the departing Darryl Way on violin.

 The group had some regional success with their 1973 release Air Cut.
-They toured in Europe, however they disbanded shortly thereafter.
+They toured in Europe but disbanded shortly thereafter.
 In 2009, previously recorded tapes were released as the Lovechild album, which included two of Jobson's compositions.